8th International Symposium for Optical Interconnect in Data Centres

 A Pockels- boost for PICs – How communication chips will reach new performance levels, Stefan Abel, Lumiphase, Switzerland

 Unrolling the new AI era – photon by photon, Angelina Totović, Celestial AI, USA & Aristotle University of Thessaloniki, Greece

-A one day pass for on-site attendance of this symposium by exhibitors and exhibition visitors will be available soon.
+A one day pass for on-site attendance of this symposium by exhibitors and exhibition visitors is available for CHF 250.